btbytes/annotated-source-pandoc/index.md

 % Jun 12, 2020

 You can use `pandoc` to render a source file interspersed with annotations.
-I find this approach useful when studying unfamiliar code -- written by some one else, in a language I'm unfamiliar with (this experiment started when I had to reimplment a 5 year old solution written in Perl5, with no tests and documentation).
+I find this approach useful when studying unfamiliar code -- written by some one else, in a language I'm unfamiliar with (this experiment started when I had to reimplement a 5 year old solution written in Perl5, with no tests and documentation).

 Step 1: copy the source code you are planning to study to a markdown file (extension `.md`)